Find Grad Schools

 • Cafeteria Operator

-In 2016, there was an estimated number of 308,700 jobs in the United States for Food Service Manager.
+There were about 308,700 jobs for Food Service Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 27,700 new jobs for Food Service Manager by 2026.
 Due to new job openings and attrition, there will be an average of 36,800 job openings in this field each year.

 undefined